Win Two Tickets to Ford Performance Racing School’s Raptor Assault in October!

 The Importance of Increased Visibility

 Visibility is paramount for driving off-road on beaches, dunes, and sandy shores.
-Other drivers, beachgoers, wildlife, and unexpected obstacles can come from anywhere, so having adequate lighting ensures that you can see and be seen by others, reducing the chance of a collision.
+Other drivers, beachgoers, wildlife and unexpected obstacles can come from anywhere, so having adequate lighting ensures that you can see and be seen by others, reducing the chance of a collision.
 However, fog and changing conditions frequently near water may overpower the standard lighting equipment on your vehicle.
 And, driving in low light conditions, like dawn or dusk, requires even more visibility to spot potential hazards like hidden rocks, submerged objects, or sudden changes in the terrain.

 Investing in high-quality lighting solutions such as LED lightbars or pod lighting can significantly increase your field of vision and allow you to react more quickly to changing situations.
 High-quality, off-road LED lights equipped with shatterproof silicone lenses like those offered by mpower are tough enough to withstand the salt, water and other debris found along the shores.